PaperMC/docs/docs/paper/getting-started/getting-plugins.md

 # Getting Plugins

-Plugins are the way to extend the functionality of Paper, beyond the configuration files, and one of the most powerful features Paper offers.
-Functionality added by plugins can range from making milk restore hunger or dead bushes grow, to adding completely new and original gamemodes or items.
+Plugins are the most powerful way to extend the functionality of Paper beyond the configuration files.
+Functionality added by plugins can range from making milk restore hunger or dead bushes grow, to adding entirely new and original game modes or items.

 :::danger Malicious Plugins